Cost of Flat Roof Replacement With a Pitched Roof

 How Much To Replace a Flat Roof With a Pitched Roof?

-The average cost of converting a flat roof to a pitched roof is around £3,000 to £4,500, although this is dependent on the type of materials used during construction, whether or not scaffolding will be used and the size of the roof.
+Although in both cases, the final cost is dependent on the type of materials used during construction, whether or not scaffolding will be used and the size of the roof.

 What kind of materials are used and how much do they cost?